 After you have addressed feeding postures, here are some movements to help you feel great.

 When you have clearance for these types of movements from your medical provider, you can begin to gently connect with your body in different ways.
 Some providers are okay with clients beginning posture, deep breathing, and sidelying rotation stretch exercises around 2-4 weeks after a vaginal birth.
 If you have had a C-section, sometimes, you may take a little more time to heal and begin these closer to 2-6 weeks with clearance.
 The other exercises can typically be started after you have had your 6 week clearance visit.
 At the end of the day, you know your body best; these exercises should feel like a gentle stretch and should not be painful.
 Stick with it, it takes time to make changes.
 Exercises below should not be painful.
 If you continue having pain, see a physical therapist that focuses on helping postpartum clients.
-We see clients in parts of Greater Cincinnati, doing just this.
+We offer postpartum physical therapy and fitness services in Mason, Ohio, doing just this.

 Sign up for our email list below to be alerted when our postpartum foundations class goes live.